zertico/apidoc/source/index.md

 ```
 ### Show

 You also can show a resource using a command line, with the id of the resource, or accessing a route, both cases are described below.
-In this exeample we use the manager.
+In this example we use the manager.

 Route: `GET "/api/v1/manager/clients/:id"`